huggingface/blog/keras-chatbot-arena.md

 For their fast inference and large memory.
 A [TPU v5e 2x4](https://cloud.google.com/tpu/docs/v5e) has 8 cores and 16GB of RAM per core for an aggregate 128GB of memory.
 With this much memory, we can load multiple LLMs at once, provided we shard them across all cores, and switch between them at will in the UI.
+In this experiment, I have been able to load five ∼8B params models (one more would OOM) and three ∼2B models for a total of 7 LLMs in memory at once, in bfloat16 format.

 ### 3.2 Why JAX and Keras?